What is collective worship and why do we do it?

 What does Collective Worship look like through the week?

-Thursday – Visitor collective worship lead by either open the book or our local church leaders.
-This alternates between either KS1 and EYFS or KS2.
-Any phase which is not in collective worship in the hall will have a collective worship in class.
+- Thursday – Visitor collective worship lead by either open the book or our local church leaders.

 During each collective worship, there will be reminders of our school’s vision and values.
 Our collective worships start with a gathering phrase of ‘peace be with you’, to which the children respond: ‘and also with you’.
 In each collective worship, there is an element of reflection through stillness or prayer, a chance for the children to respond to the themes of the worship and a chance to engage spiritually through music.
 We also enjoy learning about our values through storytelling in collective worships, either with a picture book, orally told story or through drama.
 Every collective worship has an element of interaction with the children to engage them in worship.